 - Time magazine must read books

-For those of you who really can’t find or make the time, and for those who actually hate reading, there are so many other options out there for you.
+For those who can’t find or make the time, and those who hate reading, there are so many other options out there for you.
 Reading is one great way to obtain knowledge and submerge yourself in a story, but there are alternatives.

 - Listen to books on tape